mk12/blog/posts/caesar-cipher.md

 First we find the relative frequencies.
 Next, we try all possible rotations and calculate the test-statistic for each one, where `englishFreqs` is the frequency list we talked about earlier.
 Finally, we return the index of the best one.
 The secret message is just one call to `decrypt` away!

 I encourage you to try encrypting any English text you like and seeing if the cracker works.
 It's hit-or-miss for extremely short strings, but incredibly accurate for substantial amounts of text.
 Only classical ciphers are so easily cracked by frequency analysis, and no one uses them anymore for obvious reasons, but I think it's a fun problem regardless.
-If you're new to Haskell, I hoped this has piqued your interest; and be sure to take a look at the [Go implementation][go] if you want to implement the cracker in a language that you're more comfortable with.
+If you're new to Haskell, I hoped this has piqued your interest; and be sure to take a look at the [Go implementation][go] if you're more comfortable with that.

 [^1]: That's 26 factorial, approximately 4×10<sup>26</sup> -- one substitution cipher for each of the atoms in your body, give or take.
 And that's just the English alphabet!

-[^2]: This was actually my first Haskell program.
-I fell in love with Haskell, and after that I always solved this problem when trying out new languages.

-[^3]: Witty people refer to it as the _pointless_ style.
+[^2]: Witty people refer to it as the _pointless_ style.

 [hs]: https://www.haskell.org/
 [go]: https://github.com/mk12/caesar